Explore What It Means to Follow Jesus — Body, Mind, and Spirit

 Lecturer for the Spirituality and Discipleship Taster Module

-Where will I be studying?
+Where and when will I be attending classes?

-You can choose to study this module either in person or online through evening classes, or via in-person teaching days.
-There are practical elements to this module so you will not be able to study exclusively online.
+However, please note there are practical elements to this module so you will not be able to study exclusively online.

 Day: Mondays